 Stretching.
 This will be gentle, and your therapist will make sure that you're warmed up and you don’t stretch too far.

 Your physical therapist may prescribe exercises to do at home.

 What Else Might I Do?

 During your sessions, your therapist may also use:

 Heat and ice packs.
 Ice calms inflammation.
 Heat warms up your muscles so they move better.
-Both reduce pain.
+Both can lower pain.